 - You are more deeply sedated than with oral or inhalation sedation.
 This is good if you have extreme phobias or anxiety.

 Who Should Not Use IV Sedation?

 No option is perfect for everyone.
 In some instances, IV sedation may not be the right choice for you.

 If any of the following apply to you, you cannot have IV sedation:

 Other patients should be cautioned against IV sedation but may still be able to use it, depending on your specific circumstances:

-- Sleep apnea – even if you haven’t been diagnosed; Being overweight and snoring are indications of sleep apnea
+- Sleep apnea — even if you have not been diagnosed; being overweight and snoring are indications of sleep apnea

 - Advanced age

 Ideally, patients with severe anxiety or fears can work with a patient, caring dentist to overcome the stress they feel.
-But sometimes people need more help than kind words and reassurances can provide.
-If you’ve tried every noninvasive technique without positive results, IV sedation is a safe alternative designed to help you get through big procedures and overcome your fears.
+But sometimes, people need more help than kind words and reassurances can provide.
+If you have tried every noninvasive technique without positive results, IV sedation is a safe alternative designed to help you get through big procedures and overcome your fears.